pingcap/docs/information-schema/information-schema-tiflash-segments.md

 > **Warning:**
 >
-> Do not use this table in production environments, as the contents of the table are unstable, and subject to change in new releases of TiDB, without prior notice.
+> Do not use this table in production environments, as the fields of the table are unstable, and subject to change in new releases of TiDB, without prior notice.

 The `TIFLASH_SEGMENTS` table provides statistical information about data tables in TiFlash.